FiAWe/recruitment-ml/README.md

 An interseting area to explore would be to assess each word of pairing of words had the greatest effect on a models prediction.
 Expanding it to look at user input as it is being typed, to give feedback on the likelihood of/similarity to Jane Austen's writing style.

 Finally, I would like to explore more models.
 I have only tested a few models, but there are many more that could be tested.
 For example, I would like to test the state-of-the-art transformer models like GPT-4 and Gemini.
 These models cannot be run locally, and instead either need to be fine-tuned withing their own ecosystem or used via one-shot/few-shot learning.
 The power of these models is incredible, and with their general knowledge of language, they could likely pick up on the subtleties of Jane Austen's writing style.

+## Deployment to Production

+This code is not set up for productionised deployment, but the steps are relatively simple.
+With the final model chosen, the model can be saved and loaded in a production environment which is listening for user requests for classification.

+A single preduction can be made by loading the model and calling the `predict` method with the input text.

+Monitoring should be set up to ensure the model is performing as expected, and retraining should be scheduled to keep the model up to date with new data - if available.